michaelsboost/DayTraderSim/README.md

 You can submit a pull request or simply share the project :)

-*As of Monday, May 21th, 2021 Crypto Paper Trader is no longer an active project.
+*As of Monday, June 1st, 2021 Crypto Paper Trader is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

 Of course, Crypto Paper Trader is free and open source, so you can always fork the project and have fun :)